-We recently did an experiment to make kumiko-like panels efficiently with laser-cut parts.
+We recently conducted an experiment to make kumiko-like panels efficiently with laser-cut parts.

 Process:

-Should you want to experiment yourself; you can make a copy of this onshape workspace and modify the model and use it.
+Should you want to experiment yourself; you can get a copy of this onshape workspace and modify and use the model.

-After assembly, I cut the edges of the grid "shoon" on a table saw and fitted them with an oak frame.
+After assembly, I sawed the edges of the grid "shoon" on a table saw and fitted them with an oak frame.

 And voila; a kumiko panel (almost) entirely from laser-cut parts!